 Financial — Diane Bahr is the presenter of an online CE course sponsored by Northern Speech Services; receives royalty payments.

-Financial — Diane Bahr is author of "Nobody Ever Told Me (or My Mother) That!
-Everything from Bottles and Breathing to Healthy Speech Development" and "Oral Motor Assessment and Treatment: Ages and Stages"; receives royalties.
+Financial — Diane Bahr is author of two books "Oral Motor Assessment and Treatment: Ages and Stages" (Allyn & Bacon, 2001) and "Nobody Ever Told Me (or My Mother) That!
+Everything from Bottles and Breathing to Healthy Speech Development" (Sensory World, 2010); receives royalties.
+She is also the co-owner of Ages and Stages®, LLC for which she is paid.

-This program is offered for 0.7 CEUs (Intermediate level; Professional area).
+This program is offered for 0.7 ASHA CEUs (Intermediate Level; Professional Area).

 Licensing Boards: Most state licensing boards DO accept CEUs earned online (usually classified as home-study credits).
 Some state boards do, however, place a limit to the number of credits that can be earned via home study/online courses.
 For the most current information, we suggest that you contact your licensing board or agency to verify acceptance policies and/or any credit limits related to home-study courses prior to registering for this course.